CommonAccord/NW-NDA/99/WiP/Schedule/Meeting_01.md

 3. "Future Retrospective"

     Led by Chris
-    - Align on epectations for course and project
+    - Align on expectations for course and project
     - Define what success looks like
     - Identify stakeholders and their needs/requirements
     -- Bridging the gap between software and legal work practices